marvin-hansen/rules_rust/examples/bzlmod/musl_cross_compiling/README.md

 ### 4) Test cross compiled MUSL Containers on CI or with Docker

 There is non-zero chance of a segfault for any number of reasons.
-It's rare, but Tte compiler cannot catch those corner cases so the best you can do is to pull the actual image, and start it either locally or on your CI and run some basic integration tests.
+It's rare, but the compiler cannot catch those corner cases so the best you can do is to pull the actual image, and start it either locally or on your CI and run some basic integration tests.
 Integration tests are generally considered best practice, but in case of MUSL binaries, you really have to double check if the container starts correctly.
 The section about configuring a [custom memory allocator](#custom-memory-allocator) elaborates when and how to avoid the segfault pitfall.